Skip to content

 After the pandemic forced everyone onto video calls, the tools have matured significantly.
 The gaps between major platforms have shrunk.
 The 'Zoom fatigue' is real, but it's about meeting culture, not software.

-I've used all the major platforms extensively for everything from 1:1s to 500-person webinars.
-Here's my practical take on what matters and what doesn't.
+This guide covers all the major platforms based on extensive use across everything from 1:1s to 500-person webinars.
+Here's what matters and what doesn't.

 The State of Video Conferencing